sagemath/trac_to_gh/Issue 879.md

 # Issue 879: "sage -testall" should summarize all failures at the end of the run

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/879

 Original creator: cwitty